Paste a VALID AdSense code in Ads Elite Plugin options before activating it.

-A fracture of the fibula bone in the lower leg can occur in a number of ways.
-It can be the result of a direct trauma or impact to the leg or ankle.
-Stress fractures can also occur, which are the result of repetitive impacts or muscle forces.
+A acute fracture of the fibula bone in the lower leg occurs as a result of a direct trauma or impact to the leg or ankle.
+Stress fractures can also occur from overuse or repetitive impacts.

-It is possible an athlete can continue to compete on a broken fibula as in the case with American athlete Manteo Mitchell who completed the first leg of a recent Olympic 4x400m heat in a split time of 45 seconds, having broken his fibula within the first half of the race!
+It is possible an athlete can continue to compete with a broken fibula as in the case with American athlete Manteo Mitchell who completed the first leg of a recent Olympic 4x400m heat in a split time of 45 seconds, having broken his fibula within the first half of the race.

-The Fibula is the smaller of the two shin bones, on the outer part of the lower leg.
-It can be felt as the bony lump on the outside of the ankle (malleolus), which is a common area for a fracture to occur.
-The bone travels up the outer lower leg to the knee.
+The Fibula is the smaller of the two shin bones on the outside of the lower leg.
+It can be felt as the bony lump on the outside of the ankle called the lateral malleolus and runs up the outside of the leg to the knee.
 Its purpose is mainly to provide a surface for muscles to attach to whereas the large Tibia bone bears most of the weight.

-Stress fractures of the Fibula do sometimes occur, although these are far less common than stress fractures to the Tibia, as the Fibula is not a load bearing bone.
-They are more likely to be caused by repetitive muscle traction forces.
-The fibula is the base for many muscles to attach to, including the peroneal muscles and the biceps femoris hamstring muscle.
+Stress fractures of the fibula do sometimes occur, although these are far less common than stress fractures of the tibia as the fibula is not a load bearing bone.
+They are more likely to be caused by repetitive muscle traction forces on the bone.